 When is the application deadline?

-The application deadline is January 31, 2018 for admission and scholarship consideration.
-Applications for admission consideration only will be accepted until April 30, 2018.
+The application deadline for admission consideration is April 30, 2018.

 What content should be in my résumé?

 List all employment (paid and unpaid) including nature of work and dates of employment.
 Also, include academic and professional awards, honors, teaching experience, subject matter expertise, language(s) proficiency other than English, and your familiarity with research or communications technologies, e.g. Web design, television or radio production, video editing, podcasting, etc.

 What should I address in my personal statement?

 Discuss the reasons why you wish to pursue the Specialized Journalism degree as opposed to the more generalized M.S. in Journalism.
 Also, describe the specific subject area you intend to pursue, and explain how you expect to apply the knowledge gained to your future work.
 This statement should be no more than 1,500 words (single or double spaced) and must be representative of your best writing.

 - A bibliography of up to 20 published broadcast or online works in journalism.